powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 If the import option `iidm.import.cgmes.profile-used-for-initial-state-values` is `SV` the active and reactive power of the load is copied from the `stateVariablesPowerFlow` profile.
 Otherwise if it is `SSH` will be copy from the `steadyStateHypothesisPowerFlow` profile.

+#### Synchronous Machine

+Each `synchronousMachine` of the CGMES model creates a new generator in the PowSyBl grid model attached to the voltage level container with the following attributes:
+- `MinP` The `minP` property is copied if it is defined, otherwise `-Double.MAX_VALUE`.
+- `MaxP` The `maxP` property is copied if it is defined, otherwise `Double.MAX_VALUE`.
+- `TargetP` The active power `P` from the `stateVariablesPowerFlow` profile or from the `steadyStateHypothesisPowerFlow` profile according with the import options and with the opposite sign as it is a target value.  `0.0` if both profiles are not defined.
+- `TargetQ` The reactive power `Q` from the `stateVariablesPowerFlow` profile or from the `steadyStateHypothesisPowerFlow` profile according with the import options and with the opposite sign. `0.0` if both profiles are not defined.
+- `EnergySource` It is obtained after processing the `generatingUnitType` property.
+- `RatedS` The value of the `ratedS` property is copied.

+A set of reactive power limits is defined (`MinMaxReactiveLimits` or `ReactiveCapabilityCurve`) by copying the value of the `xvalue`, `y1value` and `y2value` properties associated to the capability curve recorded in the `ReactiveCapabilityCurve` property.

+The generator is added as slack terminal if the `referencePriority` property is greater than `0.0` and if the `normalPF` property is defined then a new extension is added at the generator for recording the participation factor when distributed slack is enabled:
+- `withParticipate` Fixed to `true`.
+- `withDroop` The `normalPF` property is copied.

+The regulating attributes of the generator are defined at the end of the conversion process.
+See [Regulating Control For Generators](#regulating-control-for-generators)

+#### Switches

+When one of the ends of the `Switch` is connected to the boundary See [Boundary Topology](#boundary-topology) to know  the final topology at the boundary.
+In the rest of the cases the `Switch` is converted to a switch in the PowSyBl grid model.

+The new switch in the PowSyBl model is attached to a voltage level and if the model is defined at node/breaker level its attributes are:
+- `Kind` It is obtained by analyzing the `type` property of the CGMES `Switch`. (could be `BREAKER`, `DISCONNECTOR` or `LOAD_BREAK_SWITCH`).

+If the model is defined at bus/breaker model the switch is created with default attributes.

+At both levels of topology the open status of the switch (true or false) is obtained from the first defined value of this sequence (`open` property from the CGMES `Switch`, `normalOpen` property of the CGMES `Switch`, `false`).

+#### AC Line Segments

+When one of the ends of the `ACLineSegment` is connected to the boundary See [Boundary Topology](#boundary-topology) to know  the final topology at the boundary.
+In the rest of the cases the `ACLineSegment` is converted to a Line or a switch.

+In most of the cases the `ACLineSegment` is converted to a Line.
+Then a new Line in the PowSyBl grid model is created and attached to the network container with the following attributes:
+- `R` The `r` property value is copied.
+- `X` The `x` property value is copied.
+- `G1` The half of the `gch` property value is copied.
+- `B1` The half of the `bch` property value is copied.
+- `G2` The half of the `gch` property value is copied.
+- `B2` The half of the `bch` property value is copied.

+When the `ACLineSegment` is a zero impedance line inside the voltage level a new switch is created and attached to the corresponding voltage level in the PowSyBl grid model.
+If the model is defined at node/breaker level, then the switch will have the following attributes:
+- `Kind` Fixed to `BREAKER`.
+- `Fictitious` Fixed to `true`.

+If the model is defined at bus/breaker model only the `Fictitious` attribute will be set to  `true` In both cases the switch is considered closed if both of the terminal ends are connected.

+#### Equivalent Branch

+Each `equivalentBranch` in the CGMES model creates a new line in the powSyBl grid model.
+The line is attached to the network container and has the following attributes:
+- `R` The `r` property value of the CGMES `equivalentBranch` is copied.
+- `X` The `x` property value of the CGMES `equivalentBranch` is copied.
+- `G1` Fixed to `0.0`.
+- `B1` Fixed to `0.0`.
+- `G2` Fixed to `0.0`.
+- `B2` Fixed to `0.0`.

+It is possible to define an impedance at each end of the `equivalentBranch` in the CGMES model, `r` and `x` properties define the impedance at end `1` and `r21` and `x21` properties define it at end `2`.
+The current version of PowSyBl only supports lines with identical impedance at both ends.
+At the conversion process the impedance is copied from end `1`, `r` and `x` properties.

+#### Series Compensator

+Each `seriesCompensator` in the CGMES model creates a new line in the powSyBl grid model.
+The line is attached to the network container and has the following attributes:
+- `R` The `r` property value of the CGMES `seriesCompensator` is copied.
+- `X` The `x` property value of the CGMES `seriesCompensator` is copied.
+- `G1` Fixed to `0.0`.
+- `B1` Fixed to `0.0`.
+- `G2` Fixed to `0.0`.
+- `B2` Fixed to `0.0`.

 #### Boundary Topology

 The boundary topology.

+#### Regulating Control For Generators

+The regulating control information is defined at the end of the conversion process, after all network components have been specified.
+The attributes added to the generator are:
+- `RegulatingTerminal` It is copied from the terminal associated to the `Terminal` property of the `regulatingControl`.
+If is not valid then the terminal associated to the created generator is used by forcing the control to local.
+- `TargetV` The `TargetValue` property of the `regulatingControl` is copied if it is not zero or not `NaN`.
+Otherwise the nominal voltage of the associated voltage level is copied.
+- `VoltageRegulatorOn` To be `true` both properties, the `enabled` of the `regulatingControl` and the `controlEnabled` of the CGMES network component must be `true`.

+At the current CGMES import version only voltage control is supported in generators and the percent of the coordinated reactive control, `qPercent` property, is recorded as an extension class of the generator.

+#### Regulating Control For Static VAR Compensators

+The `regulatingControl` attributes added to `staticVARcompensators` are:
+- `VoltageSetpoint` The `targetValue` property of the `regulatingControl` is copied.
+- `ReactivePowerSetpoint` The `targetValue` property of the `regulatingControl` is copied.
+- `RegulatingTerminal` Terminal where the voltage or reactive power should be controlled.
+It is defined as the terminal associated to the `Terminal` property of the `regulatingControl` if it is valid.
+Otherwise the terminal associated to the `staticVARcompensator` is used by forcing the control to local.
+- `RegulationMode` Three possible status `VOLTAGE`, `REACTIVE_POWER` and `OFF`.
+The current status is defined in the `mode` property of the `regulatingControl` and it is only assigned if  both properties, the `enabled` property of the `regulatingControl` and the `controlEnabled` of the CGMES network component are `true`.

+A default `regulatingControl` is defined using the `voltageSetPoint`, `q`, and `controlMode` properties of the CGMES network component when only the `controlEnabled` is `true`.
+In that case the control will be local.

+#### Regulating Control For Shunt Compensators

+The `regulatingControl` attributes added to shunt compensators are:
+ - `TargetV` It is copied from the `targetValue` property of the `regulatingControl`.
+ - `TargetDeadband` It is copied from the `targetDeadband` property of the `regulatingControl`.
+ - `RegulatingTerminal` Terminal where voltage should be controlled.
+It is defined as the terminal associated to the `Terminal` property of the `regulatingControl` if it is valid.
+Otherwise the terminal associated to the created shunt is used by forcing the control to local.
+ - `VoltageRegulatorOn` To be `true` both properties, the `enabled` property of the `regulatingControl` and the `controlEnabled` property of the CGMES network component must be `true` and also `TargetV` greater than zero.

+If the `regulatingControl` data is not well defined then a local `regulatingControl` is created where `TargetV` is the nominal voltage associated to the shunt compensator and `TargetDeadband` is fixed to `0.0`.

 <span style="color: red">TODO</span>